-3.8-9 Exclusive Turn Lanes
+3.7-10 Exclusive Turn Lanes

-Left and right dedicated turn lanes widen the intersection, often require adding another signal phase, and thus lengthen the overall delay for users.
+Left and right dedicated turn lanes widen the intersection, often require adding another signal phase, and may lengthen the overall delay for users.
 Dedicated turn lanes should be used only when specifically determined by an engineering analysis to solve congestion issues.
 The engineering analysis should consider the impact not only on the target intersection, but also the surrounding street network.
 Refer to appropriate MUTCD guidelines for design and application of dedicated turn lanes.

-If left turn lanes must be provided, match with a pedestrian refuge on streets wider than three lanes (Figure 21 below).
-Ideally, provide a refuge of at least 6-feet.
 In connected networks, left turns can be restricted at periodic intersections to avoid having long exposed pedestrian crossings at every intersection.
+(Figure 17 below).

-Figure 21 - Pedestrian refuge at left turn lane pocket
+Figure 17 - Pedestrian refuge at left turn lane pocket